Sniper: Accuracy

-The key to sniping is accuracy, which applies to both the weapon and the shooter.
+The key to sniping is considered to be accuracy, which applies to both the weapon and the shooter.
 The weapon should be able to consistently place shots within tight tolerances.
 The sniper in turn must use the weapon to accurately place shots under varying conditions.

 A sniper must have the ability to accurately estimate the various factors that influence a bullet's trajectory and point of impact, such as range to the target, wind direction, wind velocity, altitude and elevation of the sniper, and the target and ambient temperature.
 Mistakes in estimation compound over distance and can decrease lethality or cause a shot to miss completely.

 Snipers zero their weapons at a target range or in the field.
 This is the process of adjusting the scope so that the bullets' points-of-impact are at the point-of-aim (centre of scope or scope's cross-hairs) for a specific distance.
 A rifle and scope should retain its zero as long as possible under all conditions to reduce the need to re-zero during missions.

 A sandbag can serve as a useful platform for shooting a sniper rifle, although any soft surface such as a rucksack will steady a rifle and contribute to consistency.
 In particular, bipods help when firing from a prone position, and enable the firing position to be sustained for an extended period of time.
 Many police and military sniper rifles come equipped with an adjustable bipod.
 Makeshift bipods known as shooting sticks can be constructed from items such as tree branches or ski poles.
 Some military snipers use three-legged shooting sticks.

-Range and accuracy vary depending on the cartridge and specific ammunition types that are used.
-Typical ranges for common battle field cartridges are as follows: